-The second easy and effective step to bring people to Jesus is to find people to invite to what you found.
+The second easy and effective step to bring people to Jesus Christ is invite people to what you have found.
 Andrew said, WE HAVE FOUND THE MESSIAH!
 Maybe it is your small group where you FOUND excitement and a real experience with Jesus.
 Maybe it is the praise and worship where you FOUND the reality, presence, and excitement of the Lord.
 INVITE your family and friends.
 Maybe you FOUND great preaching and teaching and that makes Jesus alive, real, and exciting.
 INVITE your family and friends to hear what you FOUND.

 HAVE YOU INVITED ANYONE?